jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to automatically make a python test driven development environment
 ********************************************************************************************

 You made it this far and have become the greatest programmer in the world.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_, I would write a program that contains all the steps it took to get here, then I can use it anytime I want to make a Test Driven Development Environment without having to remember each step of the process
+To follow `The Do Not Repeat Yourself (DRY) Principle`_, I would write a program that contains all the steps it took to get here, then I can use it anytime I want to make a Test Driven Development Environment without having to remember each step

 * I exit the tests in the terminal by pressing ``ctrl`` + ``c`` on the keyboard
 * then type ``deactivate`` to leave the `virtual environment`_